pwrstudio/txtblock/whitepaper.md

 - [StorJ]
 - [BitTorrent]

-We are looking at these strive to be compatible all of them, as well as centralized, local, storage.
+We are looking at these strive to be compatible all of them, as well as centralized, local, storage. (förtydliga mening?)

 X will provide a linking schemes such as:

     X:3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

-In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achived.
+In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achieved. (kanske förtydliga detta sista stycke detta mer..?)

 ### Client

-In order for X to be useful the layer that meets the user needs to be
+In order for X to be useful the layer that meets the user needs to be:

-Bringin attention to the underlying positives of the system without losing focus on the main thing: the text content.
+Bringing attention to the underlying positives of the system without losing focus on the main thing: the text content.
+We will focus on the value of a unified, well designed reading experience.
-cross-platform: web, phone, and in the future deicated reader hardware.

-Through the design of the experience of we aim to draw a clear line between the private and the public – storing  texts encrypted on the local device until published – making it quite clear when this line is crossed.
+Through the design of the experience we aim to draw a clear line between the private and the public – storing texts encrypted on the local device until published – making it quite clear when this line is crossed.

-Value in a unified, well designed reading experience.

-With the area of dedicated digital reading being dominated by proprietery systems such as kindle and iBook.
-Lack of good open alternatives with attractive implementations.
+With the area of dedicated digital reading being dominated by proprietary systems such as kindle and iBook and lack of open alternatives with attractive implementations. (bra!)

-The client would just be one, holding no special authority other than being the first.
-The field is open to alternative clients functioning and looking in other ways.

 ## Conclusion

+With google rebranding as Alphabet, striving to organize the world from A to Z, there is an urgent need for new other models of organisation of information, beyond giant data centers and walled garden.
+We believe that recent developments offer opportunities for such new models.

+We see the following pros in the proposal outlined above:

+- The strong link betweeen the identifier and the information identified
+- The decentralized architecture making censorship much more difficult

 ## References
 [PURL]: https://sites.google.com/site/persistenturls/